januzgi/Jyunioni/app/src/main/README.md

 Developers guide
 ------

+Are you interested in developing the app further?
+Want to build something on top of it?
+You may contact me via [email](https://github.com/januzgi/Jyunioni-app/tree/master/app/src/main#support--contact "See Support & Contact") if you have some suggestions for improvements in the app.

 To develop the app I recommend using [Android Studio](https://developer.android.com/studio/index.html "Download Android Studio").

 Easiest way to get started with Jyunioni would be to copy the classes into your own project.